 According to 802.11 the theoretical limit is 2007.
 Most chipsets will set the bar lower: 100, 128, 255 or some other number.
 There is no point in comparing the figures.
 They don’t tell anything about the power or quality of the AP.

 One access point can support a high number of clients, if the devices are near by.
 This is the case for HD or High Density access points some vendors offer.
 They have a little more memory and a better processor, but the main difference is in the antenna design.
 The antennas are designed for short range.
 If all the devices are within the same conference room they can all be connected at 300Mbps at least.
 The air time can be split into very short slots so everyone gets a share and still have useful bandwidth.
 These APs are designed to prevent connections from outside the room because those would be slower.
-You can place multiple HD APs in a large auditorium if necessary since the coverage is designed to be small, at least if you set the transmit power down.
+You can place multiple HD APs in a large auditorium if necessary since the coverage is designed to be small, at least if you turn the transmit power down.

 You can use a couple of dozen of devices per access point as a rule of thumb.
 If you are designing for a high capacity network, use more APs and smaller cells.
 There will be less devices in each cell and each one will have a better connection.
 Both will improve the capacity of the network on its own and together they complement each other.
 It is a win-win and the cost of modern APs makes this affordable.